In the City of Maribyrnong the number of families with children under 12 years is projected to increase by 30% in the next fifteen years.

 Thank you to the Maribyrnong River families, staff and ECMS (Early Childhood Management Services, the service manager) for working so closely with Council and contributing to the delivery of this fabulous upgrade.

-• A stronger focus on Environmentally Sustainable Design (ESD) which would include aspects such as incorporating solar panels, increased insulation, greater natural light and alternative construction materials.
+- The implementation of environmentally sustainable design which will include solar panels, increased insulation, natural light and alternative construction materials.